HenrySck075/ImageCache-Geode/README.md

 ---
 Now you might be wondering "then wtf is the difference between this and those bundled the similar thing in their mod".

-It is that the cache is **preserved** even after you close the game! (except macos they do not have saveToFile defined)
+It is that the cache is **preserved** even after you close the game! (except macos they do not have saveToFile defined) (will add when i make a macos vm) (which is probably not in a near future)